Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 There is a great reason God is only calling a few now.

 The core of God’s Plan encompasses 7,000 years.
 Few have understood this.
-Many have correctly understood at least some of the verses describing Jesus Christ’s 1,000-year reign on Earth, which will begin at the time of His Return to Earth in great power and glory to rule with the saints.
-And while most know little more than this, they know nothing of the fact that God has allotted 6,000 years, or six millennial days of a seven-day week, to man’s rule, prior to the seventh 1,000-year “day.”
+Many have correctly understood at least some of the verses describing God’s 1,000-year reign on Earth with the saints (Rev. 20:4-7).
+And while most know little more than this, they know nothing of the fact that He has allotted 6,000 years, or six millennial days of a seven-day week, to man’s rule, prior to the seventh 1,000-year “day.”
 The sixth “day” is about to draw to a close.
 Satan is soon to be bound (take time to read Revelation 20:2).

 However, he has not yet been bound.
 When Christ, having overcome sin, qualified to replace him (Matt.
 4:1-11) as the “god of this world” (II Cor.
 4:4), He assured that Satan will soon no longer be present to deceive and confuse mankind (Rev. 12:9).
 But, once again, we must understand that Satan has not yet been bound, and he seeks to do everything possible—within the power he possesses—to thwart God’s Plan.
 He has certainly deceived his ministers into believing that God has failed terribly in His Plan to save the vast majority of a mankind that He is not yet even calling to salvation.
 But it is only by God’s permission that Satan holds sway over this “present evil world” (Gal.
 1:4).